 Most Affordable Neighborhoods in Bellevue: Bellevue, WA Affordable Living Guide

 With a population of approximately 148,000 residents, Bellevue, Washington, is a growing lakeside city in the Seattle metropolitan area and is situated on the banks of Lake Washington across from Seattle.
 The city's name translates to "beautiful view" in French (belle vue).
-Downtown Bellevue underwent a significant boom in development and business growth in the late 1990s and early 2000s.
+Downtown Bellevue underwent a significant boom in development and business growth in the late 1990s and early 2000s, and in the past decade has increased its jobs base by 25% with no signs of slowing down.

 Those planning a move to Bellevue may consider one of the city's following affordable neighborhoods to call home.